Commissioned Artist Program

 2024 Program Description

 The Keweenaw Peninsula has been the site of copper extraction for more than 7,000 years.
 Visitors come from all over the world to visit what remains of one of the Earth’s most productive mining regions.
 As people moved on, much of the industrial landscape has given way to the return of nature.
-Beautiful forests surround historic buildings, grasses and wildflowers reclaim open spaces.
+Beautiful forests surround historic buildings; grasses and wildflowers reclaim open spaces.

-One feature of the mines is not visible to modern visitors – the workers and their families who once crowded Copper Country.
+One feature of the mines is not visible to modern visitors – the workers and their families who once crowded the Copper Country.
 The goal of this program is to use art to return the presence of people to these historic landscapes.

 The Quincy Dry House represents the transition between the domestic and industrial sides of the miners’ lives.
 While the mines were in operation, miners changed into their work clothes at a Dry House before walking down to the shafts.
 After work, they would change out of their work clothes and wash up before heading home.